OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Gelato/gelato-vrf.md

 Ensure you have either [Foundry](https://book.getfoundry.sh/getting-started/installation) or [Hardhat](https://hardhat.org/) set up in your development environment.

-## Step 2: Install the Gelato VRF Contracts
+## Step 2: Install the Gelato VRF contracts

 - For hardhat users: